 We are committed to protecting your privacy when dealing with your personal information.
-This privacy notice provides details about the information we collect about you, how we use and protect it.
+This privacy notice provides details about the information we collect about you, how we use it and how we protect it.
 It also provides information about your rights.
+The information we process, and the reasons why we process it, may be different across our products and services.
+For example, the information we process to provide insurance services may be different to the information we process to provide dental or care-home services.
+We explain any differences in this privacy notice.

-If you have any questions about how we handle your information, please contact us at firstname.lastname@example.org.
+If you have any questions about how we process your information, please contact us at email@example.com.

 Depending on which of our products and services you ask us about, buy or use, different companies within our organisation will process your information.
-You can find out more about the companies that handle your information, including which company makes decisions about how your information is handled based on the products and services you access or use, by clicking here.
+Visit bupa.co.uk/legal-notices/trading-addresses to find out more about the companies that handle your information, including which company makes decisions about how your information is handled based on the products and services you access or use.

 We collect personal information from you and from third parties (anyone acting on your behalf, for example, brokers, health-care providers and so on).
 Please see below for more information.